TechCrunch

 Battery tech fuels mobility, and no one knows more about that topic than Celina Mikolajczak, vice president of battery technology for Panasonic Energy of North America, and JB Straubel, co-founder and CEO of Redwood Materials.
 They’ll discuss the current state of battery tech, what it will take to meet growing demand, minimizing the environmental impact and how their companies are working together.

 That’s just a taste of Day Two, folks.
 There’s lots more to explore.
 Don’t forget to check out the 40+ startups exhibiting in the expo.
-Connect, collaborate, create opportunities at TC Sessions Mobility today!
+Connect, collaborate and create opportunities at TC Sessions Mobility today!